StanFP/CSST106-2025-BSCS-4A/Exercise-3/README.md

 ```
 ![Untitled](https://github.com/user-attachments/assets/75b610a5-2b9f-4417-b56f-3fd553d948be)

+### Conclusion
+Harris Corner Detection Algorithm is one of the most used algorithms in computer vision to find key points that are corners of an image.
+Corners can be argued to be points that have significant changes in intensity levels in several directions.
+This makes them so central during feature extraction in tasks such as object recognition, image matching, and 3D reconstruction.
+Such a detector works by computing the gradient of pixel intensities over a neighborhood and evaluating a response function to determine the "cornerness" of each point.

+The strength of the method lies in its efficiency and robustness with respect to noise, making it feasible for real-time applications.
+However, it suffers with a few drawbacks as it's sensitive to threshold values while determining significant corners, and it depends on scale.
+That is to say, in an image containing objects of varying sizes, the performance is not necessarily excellent in such cases.
+Nevertheless, Harris corners are mostly used as a set along with other methods, like SIFT or SURF, for obtaining more precise features concerning their matching and invariance to scales.

+In summary, the Harris Corner Detection is a fundamental technique in the field of image processing and serves as a good basis for many higher-level computer vision tasks.

 ## **Exercise 2: HOG (Histogram of Oriented Gradients) Feature Extraction**
 **Task:** The HOG descriptor is widely used for object detection, especially in human detection.